Slow cooker bison roast with mashed rutabaga and roasted carrots makes for a tasty evening in with your special someone.

 - Season the roast liberally with salt and pepper.
 Place roast in the slow cooker and spread the onions, carrots, mushrooms, and garlic around the roast.
 Pour in the broth and add in the dried thyme and parsley.

-- Secure the lid on your slow cooker and cook on low for 6 to 8 hours, until beef is very tender.
+- Secure the lid on your slow cooker and cook on low for 6 to 8 hours, until bison is very tender.
 Transfer roast to a cutting board and allow it to rest while you're preparing the gravy.

 - Pour the juices from the crock pot into a saucepan (you can use a slotted spoon to remove the vegetables and place them in a bowl for serving).
 Heat the juices to medium-high and bring to a gentle boil.
 Add the arrowroot flour and whisk well until gravy has thickened, about 3 to 5 minutes.
 Taste for flavor and add sea salt to taste.